 Whitelist files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a file to be loaded from the local filesystem.

 Selecting OK will perform validation on the whitelist.
 Only validated whitelists may be stored by Anchore Enterprise.

 Copying a Whitelist

 An existing whitelist can be copied using the Tools drop down and selecting the Copy Whitelist option.

 A new dialog will be presented in which a unique name for the Whitelist should be entered.

 The description is optional but recommended.
 Often the description is updated as new entries are added to the whitelist to explain any background.

 An existing whitelist can be downloaded as a JSON file by using the Tools drop down menu and selecting Download to JSON

 The Whitelist editor allows new whitelist entries to be created and existing entries to be edited or removed.

-The Anchore Engine supports whitelisting any policy trigger however the whitelist editor currently supports only adding Anchore Security checks, allowing vulnerabilities to be whitelisted.
+Anchore Enterprise supports whitelisting any policy trigger however the whitelist editor currently supports only adding Anchore Security checks, allowing vulnerabilities to be whitelisted.